moflaher/ttide_py/README.md

 3) t_predic is working.
 Call it with [xout]=t_predic(time_in,names,freq,tidecon)

 4) The code is still pretty messy and they are a few dirty hacks, that probably won't hold up and will need to be fixed.
-The most notable is in noise_realizations, ~lines 909:912.
+The most notable is in noise_realizations.
 I swap eig vectors around to match matlabs output.
 Also, the returned diagonal matrix would sometimes be a negative on the order of 10^-10.
 Values between (-0.00000000001,0) are forced to 0.